Hear Better, Live Better

 Hearing loss is best described as a decreased sensitivity to sounds.
 Our ears consist of a complex system that includes the outer, middle, and inner ears and a pathway to the part of the brain that allows us to attach meaning to sound – the auditory cortex.
 In order for us to hear, all of these components must be functioning correctly.

-As a result, there are various causes for hearing loss and many ways to treat it.
-Aging is a well-known cause of hearing loss, affecting about 1 in 3 seniors nationwide.
+As a result, there are various causes for audition loss and many ways to treat it.
+Aging is a well-known cause of audition loss, affecting about 1 in 3 seniors nationwide.
 In other cases, the culprit is a blockage in the ear canal by ear wax, foreign objects, or ear canal infections.

 Qualifications for an Audiologist